mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 It is good to know when the result of an addition or multiplication is larger than the maximum result size.
 For this *overflow flag* is used to indicate when an arithmetic overflow has occurred in an operation, indicating that the signed two's-complement result would not fit in the number of bits used for the result.

 #### Carry/Borrow Flag <a name="carborflag"></a> [UP↑](#tof)
+**Carry flag** (usually indicated as the C flag) - is used to indicate when an arithmetic carry or borrow (pol. *pożyczać*) has been generated for the most significant bit position in ALU.

+#### Comparisons fag <a name="compflag"></a> [UP↑](#tof)
+Many ALUs need to compare data and determine if a value is greater tha nor less than another value.
+A comparison in a processor can typically be performed by a subtraction operation.
+If the result is a positive number, the first item is greater than the second item.
+If the result is a negative number, the first item is less than the second.
+I